typesupply/opentype-cookbook/readme.md

     sub a from @aAlternates;

-Note that the keyword in the middle of the rule changes from by to from.
+Note that the keyword in the middle of the rule changes from *by* to *from*.

 ## Positioning